Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [ ] Rush job workflow works
 - [ ] Permission system works correctly
 - [ ] Database export/import works
+- [TODO] Add page somewheree for admins to edit the matchmaking algorithm (i.e. checkbox for if to enforce Optical Requirement if selected, prioritization order, etc.)
+- [TODO] FIX Fridge Specifications what info it reveals, and Status message changing based on query.
+The Offline status is great, but I would live the Disconnected - Idle Connected - Measuring to show up under Status:
+- [TODO] Fix how the title bar looks.
 ### Nice-to-Have Features (Test if time)
 - [ ] WebSocket real-time updates (production only)
 - [ ] Slack notifications (if configured)